 - Work Parties – see our Events page for all events

 We depend on the support of the local community to make these plans a reality.
 As OUWG enters its fourth decade and a new phase in its development, it has never been a better time to get involved.

-If you share our enthusiasm for wildlife and wild spaces and want to help shape the future of Boundary Brook Nature Park, please get in touch or become a member today to access a range of benefits.
+If you share our enthusiasm for wildlife and wild spaces and want to help shape the future of Boundary Brook Nature Park, please get in touch, attend an Event or become a member to access a range of benefits.